 He conquered films with his Oscar winning song Raindrops Keep Fallin' on My Head and score from Butch Cassidy and the Sundance Kid.
 He also wrote songs for What's New Pussycat, Alfie, and the spy spoof Casino Royale's The Look of Love.

 He adapted the film The Apartment into Promises Promises for Broadway to acclaim.
 His song for his daughter Nikki became the theme for The ABC Movie of the Week for years.
+Despite a setback with the film musical bomb, Lost Horizon, he came back co-writing the Oscar winning song from Arthur, and cowrote a worldwide smash of That's What Friends Are For.

 The Austin Powers films paid homage and cameos for him.
 He had an Emmy, three Oscars, and eight Grammy Awards.
 A true musical legend.
 I was a huge fan.